yanowitz/fixed_width_multirecord/README.markdown

 * `:optional` (default `false`) indicates that the section is optional.
 (An otherwise-specified section will raise a `RequiredSectionNotFoundError` if the trap block doesn't match the row after the last one of the previous section.)

+##Multi-line records
+###Declaring a multi-line record

+Some fixed-width file formats can have records that span lines (often conditionally).
+If you have such a format, you declare additional lines using `line`, nested inside a section.
+A line is really a subsection and takes all the same arguments a section does.

 ##Columns
 ###Declaring a column

-Columns can have any name, except for `:spacer` which is reserved.
+Columns can have any name, except for `:spacer`, `:template`, `:format` and `:line` which are reserved.
 Also, duplicate column names within groupings are not allowed, and a column cannot share the same name as a group.
 (A `DuplicateColumnNameError` will be thrown for a duplicate column name within a grouping.
 A `DuplicateGroupNameError` will be thrown if you try to declare a column with the same name as an existing group or vice versa.)
 Again, basic `method_missing` trickery here, so be warned.
 You can declare columns either with the `method_missing` thing or by calling `Section#column`.

     FixedWidth.define :simple do |d|
         d.a_section_name do |s|